AI Operations Advisor + CPA | founder | speaker

 Authority stack

-CPA judgment, Bricks Advisory operating experience, public teaching, and AI systems building.
+CPA judgment, founder-operator experience, public teaching, and AI systems building.

 Built workflows